-Business credit, also known as trade credit, is defined as any loan or line of credit to a company for a business purpose whereby those funds are used for a business purpose to conduct its operations.
-Establishing business credit is a very important component to the operations of a business throughout its life cycle, whether a new business or well-established business; business credit is an essential tool that must be established and nurtured.
+Business credit, also known as trade credit, is defined as any loan or line of credit to a company for a business purpose whereby those funds are used for a business purpose to conduct operations.
+It’s essential to establish business credit as it is a critical component to a business’s operations throughout its life cycle.
+Whether it is a new or well-established business, business credit is an essential tool that must be built up and nurtured.

 In this simple guide to business credit, let’s learn how a business credit score is calculated, how to establish and build business credit, why it is important, and how to maintain and protect your business credit.
-By maintaining good business credit, you will be able to access business financing more easily products like long term and short term business loans, business lines of credit, business credit cards, and equipment financing.
+By building and maintaining good business credit, you will be able to access business financing more easily, including products like long term and short term business loans, business lines of credit, business credit cards, and equipment financing.

 How Does Business Credit Work and How Is It Calculated?

-- Public Records County and State Search (Liens, Judgements, Bankruptcies)
+- Public Records County and State Search (liens, judgments, bankruptcies)

 - Data Furnishers (DataMerch, Paynet)

-Dun & Bradstreet/PayDex score: This score is generated by Dun and Bradstreet, and it analyzes business’ payment performance from any creditor that reports to D&B and gives a numeric score from 1 to 100, 100 being the best performance.
+Dun and Bradstreet generate this score.
+It analyzes business’ payment performance from any creditor that reports to D&B and gives a numeric score from 1 to 100, 100 being the best performance.

 Image source: Dun & Bradstreet

-Experian Business: Intelliscore Plus derives its score using a wide range of trade, collection, public record, and firmographic (business demographics) data, which includes extensive information about small and medium-sized businesses.
+Intelliscore Plus derives its score using a wide range of trade, collection, public record, and firmographic (business demographics) data, including extensive information about small and medium-sized businesses.

-It doesn’t have a fancy branded name for its business score model but uses firmographic data, public records, trade payment history, and small business owner information.
-It does not have a specific score but provides the necessary information to lenders to develop their own risk score models and or scores.
+It doesn’t have a fancy branded name for its business score model but uses firmographic data, public records, trade payment history, and small business information.
+It does not have a specific score but provides the necessary information to lenders to develop their own risk score models or scores.

-- Register your business-Form your business as an LLC or Corporation and file with the Domestic State that you are choosing to base your business in.
-Many business owners make the mistake of not properly registering your business and open up your business as a sole proprietor, which is NOT a good idea if you’re trying to establish credit for your business.
+Form your legal business name as a Limited Liability Company (LLC) or Corporation and file with the domestic state where you choose to base your business.
+Many business owners make the mistake of not properly registering their business entity and open up the business as a sole proprietor, which is NOT a good idea if you’re building business credit reports for your business.
 Whether you file as a corporation or a Limited Liability Company, it won’t matter to your business credit profile.

-An FEIN number is a Federal Employment Identification Number when starting a business to file taxes and payroll for employees.
+An FEIN number is a Federal Employer Identification Number when starting a business to file taxes and payroll for employees.
 A Federal Employer Identification Number (EIN) is NOT your Social Security Number.
-The following is a link to establish a FEIN number https://ein-forms-gov.com/ This allows creditors to search business records for credit histories.
+The following is a link to establish an EIN: https://ein-forms-gov.com.
+This allows a lender to search business records for credit histories.

-- Open a business bank account-A Business bank account will allow you to separate personal from business and provide you the necessary documentation for a future business credit application.
-Business financing products will only look at business bank statements and not personal when making a credit decision on business loans and/or business lines of credit.
+A business checking account will allow you to separate business and personal and provide you the necessary documentation for a future business credit application.
+Business financing products will only look at business bank statements and not personal ones when making a credit decision on business loans and/or business lines of credit.

 As soon as possible, ask your vendors for net 30 days or more credit lines for billing if they report to business credit reporting agencies.
-This will help establish additional business credit.
+This will help in building business credit in the early stages of your company.

-- Register your business with internet directories-Business lenders now search the internet mining for information about the business such as social media, Google listing, business directories, and business review companies like Yelp, Trip advisor.
-Manta, etc. There are companies like Yext.com http://www.yext.com that can assist you in listing your business in multiple registries.
+Business lenders now search the internet mining for information about the business such as social media, Google listing, business directories, and business review companies like Yelp, Trip advisor.
+Manta, etc. There are companies like Yext.com that can assist you in listing your business in multiple registries.
 Also, don’t forget to establish a business phone number.
 A business phone line will help you build legitimacy.

 How to Maintain Excellent Business Credit

-- Pay your bills on time all the time- This is the most obvious and most important advice when it comes to maintaining excellent business credit, but it never hurts to state the obvious.
-Being able to show a recent track record of being able to pay business bills on a consistent basis is a must.
+This is the most obvious and most important advice when it comes to maintaining excellent business credit, but it never hurts to state the obvious.
+Being able to show a recent track record of paying business bills consistently is a must.
 If you have no established recent credit, then your business will be viewed as a higher risk.
 No credit history is bad credit history.

-If you are diligent about monitoring both personal and business credit; you can catch errors and/or fraudulent activity more readily.
-Also, you can make sure that you have enough trade lines reporting to help you have current pay histories and maintain and grow your credit rating.
-Experian and Dun & Bradstreet provide services that help you monitor that you can sign up for a nominal fee.
+If you are diligent about monitoring both individual and business credit files; you can catch errors and/or fraudulent activity more readily.
+You can also make sure that you have enough trade lines reporting to help you have current pay histories and maintain and grow your credit rating.
+Experian and Dun & Bradstreet provide services that help you monitor business credit file that you can sign up for a nominal fee.
 Ensure you make it a priority to monitor your credit scores and business credit report as a safety net.

 Never mix your personal expenses with business expenses.
 Business debts should be just that business expenses.
-Using your business bank account as a personal piggy bank can be a fatal mistake and lead to tax problems or, in some cases, financial ruin.
+Using your business bank account as a private piggy bank can be a fatal mistake and lead to tax problems or, in some cases, financial ruin.
 This is not to be confused with the fact that there may be times when business owners will need to lend to the business capital during cash flow crunches, but the business should never lend to the owner.
 Personal credit history and credit scores will also be a tool that creditors will use when evaluating a company for a small business loan or line of credit and may impact interest rates and credit terms.

-It is the responsibility of the business owner to pay the business’ taxes on time.
+It is the owner’s responsibility to pay the business’s taxes on time.
 Pay and file your State and Federal tax forms on time without delay.
 Failing to do so may count against you when applying for business financing and create a snowball effect of future credit issues.

-- Continue to open business credit lines with vendors and suppliers-When it comes to business credit lines with vendors and/or suppliers, there is no show such thing as too many.
-These are bills that are usually paid net 30 to net 60 and show the ability of the business to manage expenses.
+Build business credit.
+There is no such thing as too many when it comes to business credit lines with vendors and/or suppliers.
+These are bills that are usually paid net 30 to net 60 and show the business’s ability to manage expenses.

-- Do not overextend business with short-term business loans-With the massive growth of short-term business loans and business funding opinions for small businesses in the last ten years, there has been an increase in abuse by business owners.
+With the massive growth of short-term business loans and business funding opinions for small businesses in the last ten years, there has been an increase in abuse.
+Watch your business credit utilization.

-Short-term business loans are a great new product providing business owners with access to funding that was not available to them in the past were not accessible to them, but be careful, if you put too much debt onto the business with payments that are not affordable, it can put the business in serious credit difficulty.
-As a rule of thumb, business loan payments should not exceed more than 10 to 15% of your monthly gross sales deposits of the business.
-This is a general rule and not always applicable depending on the profit margins of the business, use of funds, and/or the potential return on the investment of obtaining the short-term loan.
+Short-term business loans are a great new product providing business owners with access to funding that was not available to them in the past.
+But be careful; if you put too much debt onto the business with payments that are not affordable, it can put the company in serious credit difficulty.
+As a rule of thumb, business loan payments should not exceed more than 10 to 15% of your business’s monthly gross sales deposits.
+This is a general rule and not always applicable depending on the business’s profit margins, use of funds, and/or the potential return on the investment of obtaining the short-term loan.
 Calculate your profit/loss and balance sheet when making these decisions.